Lukas-Liemen/NN_From_Scratch_In_Python/README.md

 # Overview
-A basic implementation of a neural network in Python.
+A basic implementation of a neural network in Python

 # Setup
 - Install required packages: numpy, matplotlib, tqdm